 Defenses for Verbal Abuse and Domestic Violence Allegations

 A domestic violence lawyer from our firm can build a defense if you are accused of verbal abuse.
+There are several approaches we could use to show your words did not reach the level of domestic violence.
 Members of our team can work to argue that:

 - Your threat would not concern a reasonable person